kpatel427/kpatel427.github.io_backup/resume.md

 * Proficient coding skills in R and bash to wrangle, analyze and visualize data.
 * Sound knowledge of statistical concepts and implementation of statistical tests for hypothesis testing.
 * Experience handling and working with large data files in different formats.
-* Ability to effectively communicate results in the from of reports/ spreadsheets/visualizations.

 ### EDUCATION